ac2dc/SpaceX_DataScience_Project/README.md

 ![SpaceX Launch Success Instances](https://github.com/ac2dc/SpaceX_DataScience_Project/blob/master/images/success.gif)

-In this capstone, I take the role of a data scientist working for a new rocket company.
+In this project, I take the role of a data scientist working for a new rocket company.
 Space Y that would like to compete with SpaceX founded by Billionaire industrialist Allon Musk.
 My job is to determine the price of each launch.
 I have to do this by gathering information about Space X and creating dashboards for my team.
 I also determine if SpaceX will reuse the first stage.
 Instead of using rocket science to determine if the first stage will land successfully, I will train a machine learning model and use public information to predict if SpaceX will reuse the first stage.

 ##   Week 1 : Data Collection and Wrangling<a name = "week1"></a>